 According to the Patient Safety Authority, they received 1,291 reports of errors related to patient weights over a seven-year period and that many of those reports involved confusion between pounds and kilograms.

-At the Weitz Firm, we know that conversion issues are only one medical problem that people encounter in the healthcare setting.
+At The Weitz Firm, LLC, we know that conversion issues are only one medical problem that people encounter in the healthcare setting.
 If you need a Philadelphia medication error attorney, we will work with you to ensure that you get the compensation you deserve.

 Medical mistakes are the third leading cause of death in the United States and many of those mistakes revolve around medication errors.
 In fact, studies show that preventable medication errors impact more than seven million patients a year.
 These occur when patients are given the wrong medications or the wrong dosages.
 Sometimes, they do not receive their correct medications at all.